mgrzywacz85/HDip-Project---backendgameXchange/README.md

 # Description

-This project was developed by Marcin Grzywacz as my final Capstone project for my Higher Diploma in Computer Science in Software Development in 2020.
+This project was developed by Marcin Grzywacz as my final Capstone project for my Higher Diploma in Science in Computing (Software Development) course in 2020.

 The repository contains data for the back-end portion of the project.